Expansion microscopy: History

 In 2015, Chen, Tillberg, and Boyden, all of MIT first described expansion microscopy as a method to enhance microscopy resolution by swelling a sample rather than using higher resolution equipment.
 Since then, the use of ExM has continued to grow.
 The novelty of the technique means that few applications have been developed.
 The most common use is in biological samples.

 In 2016, several papers were published detailing workarounds for ExM's traditional limitation of labeling probes.
 These changes proposed a way to use ExM with conventional microscopy probes, allowing wider use.
 In 2016, these new labeling methods were applied to allow fluorescence microscopy of RNA molecules, which in turn led to spatially precise in situ sequencing, namely ExSeq (expansion sequencing), in 2021.

-Even with expansion microscopy, Alzheimer’s disease-related amyloid-beta plaques cannot be resolved.
+Even with expansion microscopy, Alzheimer's disease-related amyloid-beta plaques cannot be resolved.
 Boyden devised "expansion-revealing microscopy" in 2022, adding fluorescent markers after expansion instead of before.
 He replaced enzymes with heat.
 This enabled an up to 20-fold expansion, without damaging proteins.
-It has been used to reveal synapse details, and to shed light on Alzheimer’s disease, revealing occasional spirals of amyloid-beta protein around axons, which are the threadlike parts of nerve cells that carry electrical impulses.
+It has been used to reveal synapse details, and to shed light on Alzheimer's disease, revealing occasional spirals of amyloid-beta protein around axons, which are the threadlike parts of nerve cells that carry electrical impulses.

+In 2018, a team at MIT showed that the expansion microscopy process could essentially be run in reverse, a process the team named implosion fabrication.
+In implosion fabrication, researchers create any shape and structure they want by patterning a polymer scaffold with a laser.
+After attaching other useful materials to the scaffold, they shrink it, generating structures one thousandth the volume of the original.